 International Dark-Sky Association's Executive Director, Bob Parks, commented that, "the new reserve is coming in at a 'gold' level status.
 This means the skies are almost totally free from light pollution."

 "To put it simply it is one of the best stargazing sites on earth."

 Our ability to see starlight is diminishing due to light and air pollution.
 Half of the world's population cannot see stars because of night light pollution.

 Mount John, above the Tekapo township, is considered one of the most accessible observatories in the world.
 The observatory is home to 6 telescopes, including the country's biggest telescope which measures 1.8m across and can observe 50 million stars each clear night.

 Many places overseas have lost touch with stars in the sky but the Mackenzie district still has a pristine dark sky.

-Earth and Sky daytime or nightime tour.
-Or by day visit the mountain top Astro Cafe and sip on a latte while enjoying the spectacular 360° alpine panorama.
+Explore the heavens at Mount John Observatory.
+View planets, stars and distant solar systems with an Earth and Sky daytime or nightime tour.
+Or by day visit the mountain top Astro Café and sip on a latte while enjoying the spectacular 360° alpine panorama.

 "Possibly the best place on the planet for a coffee."